 Get the news you want from Penguin Random House

 About Dave Bidini

-Author and musician Dave Bidini is the only person to have been nominated for a Gemini, Genie and Juno as well CBC’s Canada Reads.
-A founding member of Rheostatics, he has written 10 books, including On a Cold Road, Tropic of Hockey, Around the World… More about Dave Bidini
+Author and musician Dave Bidini is the only person to have been nominated for a Gemini, Genie, and Juno as well as CBC’s Canada Reads.
+A founding member of Rheostatics, he has written twelve books, including On a Cold Road, Tropic of Hockey, Around the… More about Dave Bidini